cypnk/Bare/README.md

 	]
 }
 ```
-Or multiple blogs on the same domain
+Or multiple blogs on the same domain:
 ```
 {
 	"example.com" : [